Yield: 4 servings

 Mix olive oil, red vinegar, salt and freshly ground pepper into a vinaigrette.

 Add cooled beans, the onion, fennel, peppers and chorizo mix into a large bowl.
-Mix in the vinaigrette and fresh coriander.
+Mix in the vinaigrette and cilantro (fresh coriander leaves).
 Let it sit for at least 1 hour to mingle the flavors.
 If necessary, add more vinaigrette, as beans tend to absorb a lot of liquid.

 Just before serving, remix beans again and add the chopped scallions.
 Arrange the mussels on top and serve at room temperature with a crusty bread.